 How do I get tickets that I won?

-If you won tickets on social media from Brewers of Indiana Guild, email info@drinkIN.beer for details on claiming them.
+If you won tickets on social media from the Brewers Guild, email info@drinkIN.beer for details on claiming them.
 If you won tickets from another organization, please contact them for details on claiming.

 Where can I park?